-- Complete each portion of UB's online applications process. - Possess a bachelor's degree from a regionally accredited college or university or be currently enrolled in coursework for the completion of such a degree.
+- complete each portion of UB's online application process. - possess a bachelor's degree from a regionally accredited college or university or be currently enrolled in coursework leading to the completion of such a degree by the time of enrolment in the program.

-Admission is selective, and applicants are generally expected to have earned a grade-point average of 3.0 or better in their undergraduate coursework.
-At the discretion of the program director, applicants not meeting this requirement may be admitted on a conditional basis if their application materials demonstrate the potential to succeed in the program.
+Admission is selective, and applicants are generally expected to have earned a grade point average of 3.0 or better in their undergraduate coursework.
+At the discretion of the program director, applicants not meeting this expectation may be admitted if their application materials demonstrate the potential to succeed in the program.
 Additional application materials, such as a writing sample, may be requested to help make this determination.
-Conditionally admitted students will be notified of the requirements they must meet to continue in the program after their initial semester.
+In some cases, the program director may admit such students subject to certain conditions, which must be met to continue in the program after the initial semester.